Bobagi/Hero-Wars-Auto-Play-Bot/README.md

 For that to work, you need to have installed Python (used version 3.12.0 for that project): https://www.python.org/downloads/release/python-3120/

-In windows, you will have to install the tesseract to bot work properly, and install it in the path 'C:\Program Files\Tesseract-OCR\tesseract.exe'
+In windows, you will have to install the tesseract to bot work properly, and install it in the path `C:\Program Files\Tesseract-OCR\tesseract.exe`

 The file for installation is located at tesseract folder.